intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **concat**

 Take our vendor files \(installed using [Bower](http://bower.io/)\) and, together with our app, make them into a bundle.
-If someone else wants to use our app they need our app and its deps too, so this one file will do it for them.
+If someone else wants to use our app, they need our app and its deps too, so this one file will do it for them.
 Do the same to CSS too.

 **copy**